Maverick is all about access to new audiences - and new artists!

 Maverick is all about access to new audiences.
-Thirty years after our first production at the Billesley Pub in Birmingham, we are now starting to tour to pubs, clubs and other non-theatre spaces - our new Maverick HUBS.
-If you know of a pub or a space with a function room (the size doesn't matter!) anywhere in the UK and they have £350 - we'll come to you!
+Thirty years after our first production at the Billesley Pub in Birmingham, we are now starting to tour to pubs, clubs and other non-theatre spaces - our new Maverick HUBS and creating accessible work on-line.

 CONTACT US or Email: tours@mavericktheatre.co.uk for more details.